brocaar/chirpstack-docs/content/install/quick-install.md

 **Note:** when you intent to run the [LoRa Gateway Bridge](/lora-gateway-bridge/) only on the gateways itself, you can skip this step.
-Running LoRa Gateway Brige on your server, without setting up any firewall rules (which is not covered in this guide) allows anybody to send data to your LoRa Server setup.
+Running LoRa Gateway Brige on your server, without setting up any firewall rules (which is not covered in this guide) allows anybody to send data to your LoRa Server network.

 Install the package using apt: